Arturex0/super-secure-bootloader/README.md

 and waits for an acknowledgement byte back from the bootloader ('A')

-The updater starts by sending in a frame containing encrypted metadata, the bootloader verfies if the length of the frame is correct and decrypts it, verifying the HMAC signature.
+The updater starts by sending in a frame containing encrypted metadata, the bootloader verifies the length of the frame and decrypts it, along with verifying the HMAC signature.
 If this succeeds, the bootloader will compare the version of this metadata chunk with the old version stored in the vault.
 If the version is satisfactory (version >= old version), the bootloader stores the metadata into flash and continues.

-The updater must then send in as many frames of data length 1024 containing encrypted data as it can, sending in a partial frame containing the remaining data if the data size is not a multiple of 1024.
-The bootloader does no verification on these in this step and simply stores them into flash, unless it finds that no space in flash is remaining.
+The updater must then send in as many frames of data length 1024 containing encrypted data as it can.
+It must send in a partial frame containing the remaining data if the data size is not a multiple of 1024.
+The bootloader does no verification on these frames in this step and simply stores them into flash, unless it finds that no space in flash is remaining.

 When the updater is finished sending the data, it must send in a frame with the data length set to zero containing the signature.
-The bootloader will take this signature and store the data it has received.
-If this data is valid, it will change the vault settings to boot from the new partition, along with storing metadata information.
+The bootloader will take this signature and verify the data it has received.
+If this data is valid, it will change the vault settings to boot from the new partition, along with storing the new metadata information.

 Metadata data structures are defined in `metadata.h`